zainabwahab-eth/hf2025-hackathon-submissions/RULES.md

 - The intellectual property of your code belongs only to you.

+- Participants under the age of 18 are welcome to join the hackathon.
+However, they must have parental or guardian consent to participate and agree to the hackathon rules.

 - By participating in the hackathon, you agree to the [Code of Conduct](CODE_OF_CONDUCT.md).